-The hole in the ozone layer is a problem for all New Zealanders because it allows greater levels of potentially harmful UV rays to enter the atmosphere.
+The hole in the layer is a problem for all New Zealanders because it allows greater levels of potentially harmful UV rays to enter the atmosphere.
 These rays have been found to increase the risk of melanoma.
 This teacher resource assists teachers get across a number of important science and health messages to their students.

 The learning outcomes of this teacher resource are that students will: